-- 1. To understand about writing algorithms and step by step approach in solving problems with the help of fundamental data structures - 2.
-To disseminate knowledge in Abstract Data Types - 3.
+- o understand about writing algorithms and step by step approach in solving problems with the help of fundamental data structures - 2. o disseminate knowledge in Abstract Data Types - 3.
 To Work with Tree Traversals - 4.
 To analyze the different searching and sorting techniques